oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

     oci-searchlab/starter/src/search_env.sh
     </copy>
     ```
-    - In the output of this script look for the following values:
+    1. In the output of this script look for the following values under the heading **-- STREAMING CONNECTION --------------------------**:
         - ##STREAM_BOOSTRAPSERVER##
         - ##STREAM_USERNAME##
         - ##AUTH_TOKEN##
+    1. Copy and paste these values to your text file to use in configuring the connection

 1. Click the **Cloud Shell Menu icon** and select *Download*.
 ![CloudShell_Download](images/opensearch-cloudshell-download.png)